 - Medication forms must be completed for all prescription and daily administered non-prescription medications (e.g. over the counter allergy medications) with name of medication, strength, and frequency. - Medication forms need to be signed by BOTH MD and parent or guardian OR Standard School Authorization for Administration of Medication signed by BOTH MD and parent or guardian. - It is not necessary to bring or have medication forms for Over the Counter medications that are taken on an as needed basis such as Tylenol, Motrin, and Benadryl.
 These are on hand in the health lodge.
 See Part D for a list of available Over the Counter medications.

-list of medications that can be administered at camp without a physician's order.
+a physician's order.
 All other medications, both Prescribed and Over The Counter, require a MEDICATION ADMINISTRA-TION AUTHORIZATION FORM to be completed and signed by the physician and parent.
 A separate form is required for each medication.